NUKELOVER321/Event-Horizon-ES-Mod/dev-readme.txt

 Select ships from Remnant, Coalition, Wanderer, Korath, and all Quarg and Pug ships are to be made unavailable in smugglers.
 Quarg and Pug are intended as "gatekeeper" factions with super caps (Archon and Arfecta respectively) until the mod is fully balanced.
-Use existing images for reactors, batteries, and engines.
-Use recolored vanilla modules for weapons.
+Use existing images for reactors, batteries, weapons, and engines.
 Cooling is obsolete in EH - perhaps make them reduce energy consumption while have reactors increase consumption.
 To balance this, all vanilla reactors would also need energy consumption.
 Interference plating to be made as all-type resist armor.